marcusbooyah/IPy-CI/README.md

 ```

 ## S3 Integration
+ IPy-CI can upload any IPython Notebooks that throw errors to an S3 Bucket.
+You'll need to sign up to [Amazon AWS](aws.amazon.com/free) and create an S3 Bucket.

+ Next, you need to setup a pair of Access Keys, this is in the Security Credentials menu under your name at the top right of the S3 Dashboard.
+Click "Create New Access Key" and be sure to make note of the Acces Key as well as the Secret Access Key, as you wont be able to retreive it once you close the dialog.

+ Now it's time to tell Travis how to access your bucket.
 The easiest and most secure way to configure this is to have Travis do it for you.

  You'll need to install Travis if you haven't already.
 The easiest way is to use pip: